SOUND FOR PERFORMANCE - 2020/1

 Module code: PRO1031

-The module provides an introduction to sound reinforcement and sound design, focusing on theatrical and live performance mediums.
+The module provides an introduction to practical sound skills focusing on theatrical and live performance mediums.

 Guildford School of Acting